as595/GGNExperiments/README.md

 ![alt text](./non_linear/vecfield_nl.png)

-In this case, the Laplace approximation doesn't represent the covariance well at all:
+In this case, the Laplace approximation doesn't represent the covariance well at all.
+This is the *sampled Laplace* situation from [Roy+ 2025](https://arxiv.org/pdf/2406.03334), equivalent to their Figure~1 (centre).

 ![alt text](./non_linear/kernel.png)

-This is the *sampled Laplace* situation from [Roy+ 2025](https://arxiv.org/pdf/2406.03334), equivalent to their Figure~1 (centre).